How Does Your Tongue Work?

 This can cause your child to have issues sticking out their tongue or affect how they eat, speak, or swallow.

-Speech therapy treatments for tongue tie can help.
+Speech therapy treatments for tongue tie can help, in collaboration with physical therapy for tongue tie.

 3. Childhood Apraxia Of Speech